Cameron-Ord/Music-Visualizer/readme.md

 ### Configuration

-> Foundational directories will be **created on the initial program launch if they do not already exist:**
+> As of right now, you will have to place MVSource inside the Music directory yourself.
 - ```MVSource``` which is where your music will be located. **The program expects folders inside this directory**, of which contain the audio files.

+- If you compiled with Lua lib, you can change some settings in the config.lua.
 ---

 ## Controls
 **General controls**